aminbeigi/Python-Personal-Notes/src/pythonic_tricks.md

 ```

 ## String Character Check
-`any` takes in an iterable as its only argument and will return true if atleast one element of given iterable is true.
+`any` takes in an iterable as its only argument and will return true if at least one element of given iterable is true.

 ```py
 >>> password = 'carr0t33'
 >>> any(c.isdigit() for c in password)